TwwcTech/TwwcTech/README.md

-- 👋 I’m @TwwcTech, a C# Developer.
+- 👋 I’m @TwwcTech, a C# & Python developer.

 <!---
 TwwcTech/TwwcTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.